alexweber/home/README.md

 * Clone this repo somewhere: `git clone https://github.com/alexweber/home.git ~/Projects/home`
 * To install run `./dotfiles.sh`
 * To update the dotfiles run `git pull && ./dotfiles.sh`
-* Alternatively, if you're setting up a fresh OS X install, use the `home.sh` script, which will set everything up and run all of the other scripts for you
+* Alternatively, if you're setting up a fresh OS X install, use the `scripts/home.sh` script, which will set everything up and run all of the other scripts for you

 ## Customization